 The two murals near the front door depict golden rectangles.
 Thus, deleting the blues gives a smaller golden rectangle, then, by throwing away the bluish greens, another which is still smaller, and after three more deletions, one arrives finally in these murals at the tiny white rectangles.
 Indeed, the inherent limitations of masonry, or for that matter, any practical form of visual representation, clearly dictate that one would need to stop sooner or later, at some point or the other.
 However, what the spiralling in these murals is intended to evoke is that, in our God-given unlimited imagination, there is, just as clearly, no need to stop, now or ever.
 We can continue deleting a square on a smaller side for as long as we wish!
 And therein, in this evoked idea, as I’ll presently show, lies the real beauty of these depictions, a beauty which transcends by far their mere visuals, and in my humble, but admittedly prejudiced, mathematician’s opinion, is far more fetching than anything the best painter has ever painted, or the best poet has ever written.

 In fact, these `mere visuals’ already have–-as you can confirm from an Internet search–-a huge fan following.
 From Phidias, through Leonardo da Vinci, to Le Corbusier, the architect who planned Chandigarh, the proportions of the golden rectangle have been raved about by all sorts of aesthetes, with Corbusier even opining that the navel divides a perfectly proportioned human body in the golden ratio, and then the two parts, in turn, are divided in the same ratio at the throat and the knees respectively!
-I’ve nothing to add to all this, but I do have something to say about an assertion that one finds on quite a few websites, and also on a panel in the City Museum in Sector 10, Chandigarh, namely that, “the golden ratio is equal to 1.618”.
+I’ve nothing to add to all this, but I do have something to say about an assertion that one finds on quite a few websites, and also on a panel in the City Museum in Sector 10, Chandigarh, namely that, “the golden ratio is equal to katex is not defined”.
 This is simply not true!

-The golden ratio is not equal to 1.618 (recall that 1.618 is the decimal notation for 1618 by 1000).
-To see this, we note that, if the length-to-breadth ratio of our rectangle were 1618 by 1000, we could have subdivided each side of our rectangle into either 1618 or 1000 appropriately chosen equal units.
-Then, by drawing parallels through these subdivision points, we could have partitioned the rectangle into 1618 \times 1000 equal squares.
-The deletion of the blues would have entailed throwing away 1000 \times 1000 of these small squares, and then, that of the bluish greens, 618 \times 618 more of these small squares, etc. So, since we have finitely many small squares in all, and are throwing away some at each step, we would have been done (even in our imagination) in finitely many steps.
+The golden ratio is not equal to katex is not defined (recall that katex is not defined is the decimal notation for katex is not defined by katex is not defined).
+To see this, we note that, if the length-to-breadth ratio of our rectangle were katex is not defined by katex is not defined, we could have subdivided each side of our rectangle into either katex is not defined or katex is not defined appropriately chosen equal units.
+Then, by drawing parallels through these subdivision points, we could have partitioned the rectangle into katex is not defined equal squares.
+The deletion of the blues would have entailed throwing away katex is not defined of these small squares, and then, that of the bluish greens, katex is not defined more of these small squares, etc. So, since we have finitely many small squares in all, and are throwing away some at each step, we would have been done (even in our imagination) in finitely many steps.
 This contradicts the fact that the deletion process can (in our imagination) continue for as long as we wish.
-So, the length-to-breadth ratio of our rectangle is not 1618 by 1000, i.e., the golden ratio is not equal to 1.618.
+So, the length-to-breadth ratio of our rectangle is not katex is not defined by katex is not defined, i.e., the golden ratio is not equal to katex is not defined.

 There is much more that can be said about this argument but I’ll move on now to a water feature, located on the other side of the front door, past that garden path, roman aqueduct, overhead water tank, and rockery with a stony brook hurrying down through its bonsai, cacti and whitewashed temple into that small water pond.